So you’re interested in one of the most mysterious and secretive trainings out there.

 Well, not exactly.
 But it is a 50/50 split.

-After being in the program for a little while, they will usually try to persuade you to buy an Enagic or Kangen water filter.
+After being in the program for a little while, they will usually try to persuade you to buy an Enagic or Kangen water filter (which is similar to what Expand Your Horizon Academy does).

 While this does give you access to a high ticket offer, those can be found anywhere on Amazon or Clickbank without paying thousands of dollars for a water filter.